Merrit/nyrna/README.md

 - Press the `Pause` key on your keyboard to suspend the active, foreground application.
 Press again to resume the same application regardless of the current focus.

 ![Demo of Nyrna running as a Tray Icon](images/demo_nyrna_tray.png)

+- To change the hotkey: Right click tray icon -> `Change Hotkey`

 # Disclaimer